Employment with Alpine Ascents International

 • Copies of current medical training certifications

 • Copies of other professional certifications such as higher medical training, avalanche training, and AMGA certifications

 Please indicate your intention in obtaining or recertifying if not current.

 All resumes should be sent to firstname.lastname@example.org.
 Alternatively, they can be faxed to our office at (206) 378-1937, Attn: Guide Manager.

-Thank you for your interest, and we look forward to hearing from you!
+All application materials are held in confidence.
+Thank you for your interest, and we look forward to hearing from you.